Squeaking floors are frustrating!

 To completely avoid squeaks, you must eliminate movement in the wood floor.

-If there is a void below the wood floor, of any size, you allow the possibility of movement, which can create a squeak.
+If there is a void under the wood floor, of any size, you allow the possibility of movement, which can create a squeak.
 Eliminate voids; you’ll eliminate movement and squeaks.

 Where are the voids in your subfloor?